Writers’ Guidelines

 2. Look for an unusual angle.
 Almost every story/destination/ship you pitch has been pitched before.
 Usually more than once.
 Look for the unique aspect of where you are going and make that your story.

 3. Cruise-related.
-Remember, all stories published in Porthole must relate to things that are cruise-passenger accessible.
+Remember, almost all stories published in Porthole must relate to things that are cruise-passenger accessible (with some road-trip and railway-journey exceptions).

 4. Quotes please!
 A good story cannot stand without quotes.
 Bring the people who you encountered into the story with their words and let them help you tell your story.
 Avoid trite phrases as quotes, though, such as “We had a wonderful time,” and “The food was delicious.”

-5. Keep it focused.
+5. Keep it focused on the story.
 Please do not send us accounts of your lovely, spectacular, or breathtaking family cruise vacation from point of embarkation to debarkation.

 6. Details please.
 Good descriptions go a long way.
-Concentrate on vivid details, personal anecdotes, and unusual experiences.
+Concentrate on vivid specifics, personal anecdotes, and unusual experiences.

 7. Beyond the obvious: Please refrain from repeating the contents of press releases.